Poplar DLR station: History

-Poplar DLR station was opened on 21 August 1987, originally with just two platforms, being served only by the Stratford-Island Gardens branch of the DLR.
-As the DLR was expanded eastwards, the station was extensively remodelled, given two extra platforms and expanded to take two-car operation.
+Poplar DLR station was opened on 21 August 1987, served only by the Stratford-Island Gardens branch of the DLR.
+The station opened with 4 platforms served by 3 tracks similar to Canary Wharf, and was accessed via an underpass.
+As the DLR was expanded eastwards the station was remodelled with a new overbridge, the island platforms narrowed to serve 4 rather than 3 tracks, and extended to take two-car operation.
 On 28 March 1994 Poplar became the western terminus of the new Beckton branch, which opened the same day; on 31 July 1995, the line was extended west, joining Poplar with Westferry via a flying junction and enabling Beckton services to run to Tower Gateway.
 Bank to King George V (later Woolwich Arsenal) services through the station commenced on 2 December 2005.

 A trial as is part of Mayor of London Draft Transport Strategy called Adopt a Station' took place in 2018, which aims to encourage the use of public transport with space at the station will be given over to help publicise community events, classes, and workshops.
 It will also provide a platform for schools and groups to showcase art and it is hoped the scheme will make travelling through the station a more pleasant experience.